wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storm-correlation-topology.md

 -	Apache Storm on HDInsight cluster (Windows-based).
 This runs the Storm topology, which processes incoming data and stores it to HBase.

--	Apache HBase on HDInsight cluster (Windows or Linux-based).
+-	Apache HBase on HDInsight cluster (Windows-based).
 This is the data store for this example.

 ## Architecture